oweitman/ioBroker.squeezeboxrpc/README.md

 ![Player button bar](/widgets/squeezeboxrpc/img/players.png)

-All players that are integrated into your Logitech Media Server can be selected\
+All players that are integrated into your Logitech/Lyrion Media Server can be selected\
 using this widget.
 After selecting a `squeezerpc.?` instance, the available\
 players are displayed in the widget.